AndrePhilot/MacroeconMastery/README.md

 ## Technology Stack

-MacroMastery is a full-stack application:
+MacroeconMastery is a full-stack application:
 - Database: BigQuery
 - Web Hooks: Node.js
 - Backend: Python with Flask
-- Hosting: AWS Elastic Beanstalk, AWS CodePipeline, GitHub
+- Hosting: AWS Elastic Beanstalk, Namecheap, Route 53, Certificate Manager, AWS CodePipeline, GitHub
 - Frontend: JavaScript (Bootstrap), HTML, CSS

 ## About the Developer

 Hi, I'm [Andre Philot](https://andrephilot.github.io/portfolio/), an international teacher and developer.

-## Support MacroMastery
+## Support MacroeconMastery

-MacroMastery is kept accessible to everyone for free.
+MacroeconMastery is kept accessible to everyone for free.
 However, there are hosting and maintenance costs associated with the website and database.
-If you'd like to support MacroMastery financially, you can donate any amount to the $AndrePhilot Cash App account.
+If you'd like to support MacroeconMastery financially, you can donate any amount to the $AndrePhilot Cash App account.
 For inquiries, feel free to contact me.
 Don't forget to click on the 'star' to get updates on this project and help the project grow.